weiglszonja/meeg-tools/paper.md

 in small non-overlapping 4 seconds long time windows.
 It uses a method of spherical splines [@Perrin1989] to interpolate the bad sensors.

- Additionally, the EEG reference can be changed to a “virtual reference” that is the average of all channels using `MNE-Python`.
+ Additionally, the EEG/MEG reference can be changed to a “virtual reference” that is the average of all channels using `MNE-Python`.

 # Acknowledgements